Greek Constitution of 1952: Junta

+The prolonged political instability between the politicians and the king in finding a solution led a group of Colonels to intervene.
 On 21 April 1967, a coup took place by right-wing officers, which established a dictatorship known as the Colonels' Regime.
 An attempted counter-coup by King Constantine II in December failed, forcing him to leave the country.
 Several prominent politicians were either imprisoned or exiled, including Andreas Papandreou and Mitsotakis.
 A new constitution was adopted by referendum in 1968.
 King Constantine was officially retained as head of state, though he would not be allowed to return until the first parliamentary election unless the government recalled him sooner.
 Many of the guarantees of civil rights were suspended.
 A modified constitution was proposed in 1973 to exclude the monarchy from the constitution.

 Post-Junta

 The Junta fall in 1974.
 With the return of civilian rule under Karamanlis, the new government, acting under extraordinary circumstances, issued a "Constituting Act" which voided the junta's Constitution of 1973.
 Pending a referendum on a new constitution, the 1952 constitution was temporarily restored, "except for the articles dealing with the form of the State"; the last phrase referred to whether the monarchy would be restored.
 In the meantime, the functions of the king were to be discharged by the incumbent President Phaedon Gizikis, who was appointed by the junta's regime as a nominal figurehead.
 In November of 1974 Greek parliamentary election, Karamanlis received 56% of the vote and a mandate to set the foundations of the new state.
 In the December 1974 Greek republic referendum, 76% of voters chose a parliamentary republic with a president as head of state and commander-in-chief of the armed forces, effectively voiding 150 years of tradition of monarchical rule.
 This led to the foundation of the Third Hellenic Republic with the new Constitution of 1975.